 Versatile stylist and photographer Eka Kurnia Sari has turned her passion for creativity into a successful side hustle.
 A working Graphic Designer and mother from Indonesia, Eka's passion keeps her striving to learn and continually create allowing her to evolve as a stylist.

-Eka is our creator of the month and we are honoured to chat with her about her creative journey.
+We are honoured to chat with Eka about her creative journey.
 Keep scrolling and be inspired by Eka, light and bright by style and by nature.

 My interest in photography started while I was in college and my first camera was a Canon 450D.
 At first it was just a hobby but when I started working in an office I didn't have enough time to pursue it further.

 My passion for photography was revived in 2017 when I joined a local photography community in Bandung.
 Since then I have been able to keep photographing as a hobby without distracting from my day job as a Graphic Designer where I spend my of my time designing book covers.